tristanpadiou/T_AI/README.md

 For issues and questions:
 1. Check the notebooks in the `notebooks/` directory for examples
 2. Review the docstrings in the source code
 3. Open an issue on GitHub

+## 🙏 Acknowledgments

+- Built on top of [pydantic-ai](https://github.com/pydantic/pydantic-ai)
+- MCP (Model Context Protocol) integration
+- Google AI and OpenAI API support